Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Pigs are not to be body shaved or clipped at any time during the 4-H/FFA member’s ownership of the animal.
 Exceptions are the clipping of the ears and tail of the pig.
 If the animal is body shaved or clipped, it will be placed lower in the sale order.

-• At Final Weigh-in, hogs must weigh at least 220 lbs. to 300 lbs. and be graded number 2 or better (Red Ribbon or better) by the judge to qualify for sale.
+• At Final Weigh-in for 2026 fair, hogs must weigh at least 220 lbs. to 320 lbs. and be graded number 2 or better (Red Ribbon or better) by the judge to qualify for sale.
+At Final Weigh-in for 2027 fair, hogs must weigh at least 240 lbs. to 320 lbs.

 • The use of Paylean or ractopamine hydrochloride is prohibited.